Personal Memoirs of U. S. Grant

-Despite being explicitly written for money, and with a focus on those aspects of Grant's life most likely to induce sales, the Personal Memoirs of U. S. Grant received universal acclaim on their publication and have remained highly regarded by the general public, military historians, and literary critics.
-The combination of an honest man exploited and then marked for death by throat cancer lent the Memoirs immense contemporary interest.
+Despite being explicitly written for money, and with a focus on those aspects of Grant's life most likely to induce sales, the combination of an honest man exploited in a financial scheme and then marked for death by cancer lent the Memoirs immense contemporary interest.
+The Personal Memoirs of U. S. Grant received universal acclaim on its publication and has remained highly regarded by the general public, military historians, and literary critics.
 Positive attention is often directed toward Grant's prose, which has been praised as lean, intelligent and effective.
 He candidly depicts his battles against both the Confederates and his internal Army foes.

 Background

 World tour and money troubles

 Grant and his wife Julia took a trip around the world in 1877 after his second term in office.
 Personally financed, this tour left him short on liquid assets on his return.
 He was nearly 60 and he looked for something to engage his time and replenish his finances.
 In 1878, he moved to New York City and entered into business with his son Buck (Ulysses S. Grant, Jr.) and Ferdinand Ward.
 Ward was a young investor and personal friend of the junior Grant.
 Ward was described by his great-grandson Geoffrey Ward as "a very plausible, charming, unobtrusive, slender person with a genius for finding older people and pleasing them, which he learned early on."